code-q-web-factory/neos-htmlwidget/README.md

 # HTML Widget for Neos CMS

-This package allows to create resuable html widgets, which then can be included anywhere on the website.
+This package allows Administrators to create resuable html widgets, which then can be included by all editors on the website.

 Administrators and everyone with the privilegde `CodeQ.HtmlWidget:CreateWidgetDefinition` and `CodeQ.HtmlWidget:EditWidgetDefinition` can create HTML Widget Definitions, including HTML, CSS and JavaScript.
 We recommend to create a separate, hidden Widget Definiton page for that.